The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Why Are VLLMs Poor at Hierarchical Visual Recognition?

 Prompt engineering often comes as a remedy for boosting VLLMs' performance in different applications~\cite{brown2020language, wang2024learning, vlm_img_bad, protect}.
-Could it also rescue VLLMs on our hierarchical visual understanding tasks?
+Could it also rescue VLLMs on our hierarchical visual recognition tasks?
 We strive to test prompt variants comprehensively.
 We specify the taxonomy levels in the prompts for CUB-200~\cite{cub200} and iNat21~\cite{inat2021}, whose taxonomies are grounded in biology.
 We even add CUB-200's complete taxonomy as a JSON file to the prompts.
 For the other datasets with more generic taxonomies, we test general and chain-of-thought~\cite{kojima2022large, wei2022chain} prompts derived from the template in Section~\ref{subsec:vqa-tasks}.
-Appendix~\ref{sec:app:analysis} provides all prompts in detail, and Figure~\ref{fig:prompt} shows the results of some high-performing prompts.
-We can see from the results that the prompt design alone is insufficient to improve VLLMs' hierarchical consistency or leaf-level accuracy.
+Appendix~\ref{sec:app:analysis} provides all prompts in detail, and \cref{fig:prompt} shows the results of some high-performing prompts.
+We can see from the results that prompt design alone is insufficient to improve VLLMs' hierarchical consistency or leaf-level accuracy.

-\subsection{Visual Embeddings Are \emph{Not} the Bottleneck}
+\subsection{Visual Embeddings Are \textbf{\emph{Not}} the Bottleneck}

 The open-source VLLMs in this work vary in specific implementations, but their core components are the same: A visual encoder mapping images to embeddings, a projector translating visual embeddings into the language token space, and an LLM.
-If the hierarchical structure and discriminativeness are lost before the visual embeddings reach LLMs, the overall VLLMs would inevitably perform poorly on our hierarchical visual understanding tasks.
+If the hierarchical structure and discriminativeness are lost before the visual embeddings reach LLMs, the overall VLLMs would inevitably perform poorly on our hierarchical visual recognition tasks.
 Hence, it is crucial to examine the visual embeddings.
-We train three linear classifiers per taxonomy level to respectively probe the visual encoder, projector, and last layer of an LLM, where the image representations are an average of the visual tokens.
-Further details and results of the probing are provided in Appendix \ref{sec:app:analysis}.
+We train three linear classifiers per taxonomy level to respectively probe the visual encoder, projector, and last layer of an LLM, where the image representations are an average of the visual tokens. {See Appendix \ref{sec:app:analysis} for further details and results.}